Shreyabagal/ATTITUDES-TOWARDS-BIOMETRIC-AUTHENTICATION-FOR-ONLINE-SECURITY/README.md

 ##  Contributor

 **Shreya Ramchandra Bagal** – Conducted the survey, collected and curated the data, and developed the complete analysis pipeline for this project.
-She also created visual summaries of the survey insights.

 ---